libpfasst/LibPFASST/docs/source/tutorial.rst

 ``f_eval`` and ``f_comp``.

-Please see the `adv_diff_fft`_ example included in LIBPFASST for a simple PDE application of LIBPFASST.
+Please see the `adv_diff_fft`_ example included in LibPFASST for a simple PDE application of LibPFASST.

 This example solves a 1d linear advection diffusion equation